-- The average of 13 "Notices of Transfer filed" per month has remained steady - In this period the spreadsheet shows 26 transfers.
-These numbers continue to show a steady decline.
-There were 121 transfers in 2011 and 47 transfers in 2015. - Written rationale for the transfer was completed 100% of the time in this period.
+- The average of 13 "Notices of Transfer filed" per month has remained steady - Written rationale for the transfer was completed 100% of the time in this period.

-This data continues to demonstrate impressive performance relative to the protection of due process.
+This data continues to support impressive performance relative to the protection of due process.
 With the exception of transfer cases, the data is based on a sample of cases reviewed.
 The reviews document that protections of due process are consistently present and those protections have improved considerably in the past 3 years.
+Also included in Appendix 1 is a memo from Dr. Tucker Johnson, Director of the Office of Clinical Services at Juvenile Court.
+This memo gives an update on the status of psychological evaluations and some data regarding the number of evaluations completed and the average time to completion.
+Dr. Johnson continues to do an excellent job and her work has been a strong point for the Court.